 Careers and research

 Cambridge historians acquire a range of skills that are attractive to employers: the ability to work independently, to evaluate evidence, to discriminate, and to present arguments clearly and persuasively.

 In the past, our graduates have had no difficulty in securing rewarding jobs in a wide variety of occupations - for example, one graduate is a television news reporter, and another pursued further study and is now a child psychologist.
 Other graduates pursue careers in business and finance, in law and public administration, in journalism and broadcasting, in teaching, and in research.

 Teaching is provided through Faculty lectures and classes to cover course content, and College supervisions.
 On average, you attend eight to 10 lectures each week.

-Your weekly supervisions, for which you typically write an essay, give you the opportunity to debate with senior historians and discuss your work with an expert supervisor.
+Your weekly supervisions, for which you typically write an essay, give you the opportunity to debateand develop your ideas with a senior historian and expert supervisor.

 Part I lasts two years (six terms) and comprises six papers, the first five of which are chosen from 23 papers on offer.
 You study one each term for the first five terms and sit a written examination in each at the end of Year 2.

 - You take at least one paper on a period of British political history and at least one paper on a period of British economic and social history.